salesforce/lwc/CONTRIBUTING.md

 If this fails with an error about *UNABLE_TO_GET_ISSUER_CERT_LOCALLY*, *Error: unable to get local issuer certificate*, or a registry communication issue then re-verify that step 2 was successful.

-### 4) Start the server
+### 3) Start the server

 ```bash
 yarn start
 ```

-### 5) View examples
+### 4) View examples

 Load the examples in a browser: [http://localhost:8080/](http://localhost:8080/)

-## Building Raptor
+## Building LWC

-When using `yarn start`, raptor will build in dev-mode with a watcher, but if you wish to compile raptor in production mode, you can use the following command:
+When using `yarn start`, lwc will build in dev-mode with a watcher, but if you wish to compile lwc in production mode, you can use the following command:

 ```bash
 yarn run build